-- x specifies that the section is executable. - w specifies that the section is writable.
+- a specifies that the section is allocatable. - x specifies that the section is executable. - w specifies that the section is writable. - S specifies that the section contains null-terminated strings.

+'''

-.section mysection,"x"
+.section mysection, "ax"

+'''

 Not all ARM syntax AREA attributes map onto GNU syntax .section flags.
 For example, the ARM syntax ALIGN attribute corresponds to the GNU syntax .balign directive, rather than a .section flag: